p2eengineering/kalp-studio-documentation/docs/Getting-started/Kalp-studio-wallet/How-to-Navigate-To-kalp-studio-Wallet.md

 -   If you need to disconnect a wallet, click on the "Disconnect" button next to the wallet balance.

-By following these steps, you can easily navigate to and manage your wallet within Kalp Studio, keeping track of your balances and transactions with ease.
+By following these steps, you can easily navigate to and manage your kalp studio wallet within Kalp Studio dashboard, keeping track of your balances and transactions with ease.